JasirBasheer/Dibolky/README.md

-## All-in-One SMMA Agency Platform
+# All-in-One SMMA Agency Platform

 An all-in-one platform designed for Social Media Marketing Agencies (SMMA) to manage everything in one place.
-From social media scheduling to ads management and client communication – simplify workflows and maximize efficiency.

-This platform is **subscription-based**, offering multiple plans to suit agencies of all sizes.
+From social media scheduling to ads management and client communication simplify workflows and maximize efficiency.
+This platform is subscription based, offering multiple plans to suit agencies of all sizes.

 ### Features